-- Class teachers are responsible for the learning of all children in their class and they ensure all children receive Quality First Teaching. - Teachers are skilled at adapting and differentiating the curriculum to take account of individual pupil needs. - Teachers are able to take into account different learning styles and use them to ensure they meet the needs of all the children in their class. - First hand experiences through visits are explored when topics are planned. - Grouping arrangements are organised carefully to maximise learning opportunities for all. - Additional adults may be used to support groups but independence is encouraged. - Children may be identified as benefitting from intervention programmes.
-Progress within these programmes is carefully monitored.
+- Class teachers are responsible for the learning of all children in their class and they ensure all children receive Quality First Teaching. - Teachers are skilled at adapting and differentiating the curriculum to take account of individual pupil needs. - Teachers are able to take into account different learning styles and use them to ensure they meet the needs of all the children in their class. - First hand experiences through visits are explored when topics are planned. - Grouping arrangements are organised carefully to maximise learning opportunities for all. - Additional adults may be used to support groups but independence is encouraged.

-- A range of intervention programmes in the areas of literacy, numeracy, social, emotional, and motor skills are available to support individuals and groups and there are staff trained to deliver them.
+- Children may be identified as benefitting from intervention programmes.
+Progress within these programmes is carefully monitored. - A range of intervention programmes in the areas of English, numeracy, social, emotional, and motor skills are available to support individuals and groups and there are staff trained to deliver them.
 The use of intervention programmes complements the Quality First Teaching that all children receive. - The effectiveness of the intervention programmes is monitored by assessing their impact.
-Intervention programmes are continually under review. - ELSA Nurture groups are provided for pupils in KS1 and KS2 to encourage self-esteem and anger management skills for small groups of pupils. - A Rush Common a trained and accredited ELSA (Emotional Literacy Support Assistant) is available in school to work 1-1 or with small groups of pupils. - We use intervention programmes to support the development of language and literacy skills, as appropriate. - Specific programmes of work from Speech and Language Therapist and Physiotherapists are used to support pupils with specific or more complex needs. - ICT is used to support and enhance the curriculum for all pupils including those with SEND.
+Intervention programmes are continually under review. - A Rush Common trained and accredited ELSA (Emotional Literacy Support Assistant) is available in school to work 1-1 or with small groups of pupils. - ELSA Nurture groups are provided for pupils in KS1 and KS2 to encourage self-esteem and anger management skills for small groups of pupils. - We use intervention programmes to support the development of language and literacy skills, as appropriate. - Specific programmes of work from Speech and Language Therapist and Physiotherapists are used to support pupils with specific or more complex needs. - ICT is used to support and enhance the curriculum for all pupils including those with SEND.
 IPad and laptops are used to support writing and recording (i.e. Clicker 6, To Simple to Type). - Advice from educational agencies such as OXSIT Inclusion Consultants (who offer support to primary, secondary and special schools across Oxfordshire) Educational Psychology, Speech, Communication and Interaction Team (CIT) and health agencies such as Speech and Language Therapy, Occupational Therapy and CAMHS may be sought.